pollyjuice74/marketGAT/README.md

 # marketNN
 This repo is implementing a Graph Neural Network using PyTorch Geometric to predict market activity in a short period of time.

-For a mathematically rigurous explination, this is the draft of the paper for this project: [here](paper.pdf)
+For a mathematically rigorous explination, this is the draft of the paper for this project: [here](paper.pdf)

 ## TODO:
 - MAKE A LIVE TRADING VIEW TRADER